Are you curious about what is the capital of Turkey? If you’re thinking Ankara then you’re right on target!

 I am pretty convinced the secret is their garlic mayo sauce.
 It is absolutely heavenly.

-If you hit up Antakya 326, let me know what you thought!
+If you hit up Antakya 326, let me know what you think!

-Turks absolutely love Ataturk.
+Turks absolutely love Mustafa Kemal Atatürk.
 He was after all the father of Turkey.
-Unfortunately, he died at a fairly young age at the Dolmabahçe Palace, on November 10 1938.
+Unfortunately, he died at a fairly young age at the Dolmabahçe Palace, on November 10, 1938.

 Anitkabir is his mausoleum.
 But it is also so much more than just his mausoleum.